yifanfeng97/Simulation-cell/README.md

 # Simulation-cell
-Simulate a district traffic flow
+Simulate a district traffic flow .
+I used Three different parameters of the district.